opengovsg/sgID-microsite/terms_of_use.md

 ## 9. Rights of Third Parties

-Subject to the rights of the Third Party set out in Clause 4.5, a person who is not a party to this Terms of Use shall have no right under the Contract (Rights of Third Parties) Act or otherwise to enforce any of its terms.
+Subject to the rights of the Third Party, a person who is not a party to this Terms of Use shall have no right under the Contract (Rights of Third Parties) Act or otherwise to enforce any of its terms.

 ## 10. Assignment